-GMC Sierra owners have reported 31 problems related to brake light on (under the service brakes category).
+GMC Sierra owners have reported 35 problems related to brake light on (under the service brakes category).
+The most recently reported issues are listed below.

 I was parked on a sloped driveway (about 10 - 15 degrees).
 I started the engine, stepped on the brake pedal and took the car out of park into drive.
 Brake pedal was normal.
 I started to roll forward and when I pushed the brake pedal the car did not slow.
 I slammed the brake pedal and it went all the way to the floor.
 At this point I went off the end of the driveway onto a 45 degree downward sloped lawn; then into a wooded area at the top of a ravine.
 I slammed into a tree.
 The car was judged a total loss by my insurance company.
 I did not get a brake warning light.
 The airbags did not deploy.
 The car was serviced at a union park GMC (wilmington, DE) two days prior.
 Including brake inspection.
 Cause of brake failure was determined to be ruptured brake line.
 Both front and rear brakes were failed.